wretiii/re-pack/README.md

 The original project can be found at [https://github.com/iphelix/pack](https://github.com/iphelix/pack)

 Original readme below:

-Password Analysis and Cracking Kit by Peter Kacherginsky (iphelix)
 ==================================================================

-PACK (Password Analysis and Cracking Toolkit) is a collection of utilities developed to aid in analysis of password lists in order to enhance password cracking through pattern detection of masks, rules, character-sets and other password characteristics.
+RE-PACK (Password Analysis and Cracking Toolkit) is a Python 3 fork of the original PACK toolkit by Peter Kacherginsky (iphelix).
+This collection of utilities is developed to aid in analysis of password lists in order to enhance password cracking through pattern detection of masks, rules, character-sets and other password characteristics.
 The toolkit generates valid input files for Hashcat family of password crackers.

 NOTE: The toolkit itself is not able to crack passwords, but instead designed to make operation of password crackers more efficient.